tkohli/21-Days-of-Lockdown/README.md

 Lets spend this time to learn new things
 I hope everyone gets well soon<br>

+# Day 1 Learning Git 24th March
+Git is a distributed version-control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.
-# Day 1 - AWS 25th March
+# Day 2 - AWS 25th March
 Today we will work on AWS
 Amazon Web Services is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
 We won't be using AWS but I wanted to learn this and is also easy to start
-Prerequisites
--Operating system
--Basic Networking
-    Ping me for course details
+# Day 3 to 5 - Lets do some python 26th March - 28th March
+Just getting started with python.<br>Python is an interpreted, high-level, general-purpose programming language.
+Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.
-# Day 2 - Data Science 26th March
+# Day 6 - Data Science 29th March
 Let's get started with Data science one of the most used skill in the industry today. <br>
 Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from many structural and unstructured data.
 Data science is related to data mining and big data

-# Day 3 to 5 - Lets do some python 27th March - 29th March
-Just getting started with python.<br>Python is an interpreted, high-level, general-purpose programming language.
-Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.<br>
-# Day 6-9 - ML 31st March
-Covering the basics of ML
-# P.S. these days are unplanned and I am looking to start a properly planned ML course maybe next week